M-o-a-T/moat-kv/docs/source/acls.rst

 * r: read: retrieve the data at this node
 * w: write: change the data at this node
 * c: create: add new data to this node
-* W: check for 'c' if new node, else 'w'
 * d: delete: remove the data at this node
 * x: access: read specific sub-nodes below this one
 * e: enumerate: list sub-nodes of this one
 * n: new: create new nodes below this one

-Enumeration will not check the ACL entry of each sub-node for accessibility.
+In the DistKV sources you'll also encounter these modes in calls to ``follow_acl`` (i.e. these flags can be checked for but you cannot set them):

+* W: check 'c' if the node is new or has no data, else 'w'

 ACLs can use wildcards '+' (one level) and '#' (one or more levels).
 Search is depth-first; more specific keys are checked first.